 The Jonah Center has been advocating for the extension of the Air Line Trail through East Hampton and Portland to Middletown.
 In December 2013, the Jonah Center in cooperation with the Town of Portland organized and presented a public presentation on the current situation and possibilities for extending the trail.
 The presentation was attended by over 80 people.
-Since that presentation, the Town of Portland has created an official Air Line Trail Steering Committee, allocated development funds, hired a consultant, created a site plan, and successfully negotiated an agreement with Eversource Energy to use a 2.3 mile section of the trail in Portland owned by Eversource.
-The agreement was formally signed on January 20, 2016.
-At the same time, the town has also applied for a state grant through DEEP for funds to renovate the trail.
-This application received initial approval by the state bonding commission on January 29, 2016.
+Since that presentation, the Town of Portland has created an official Air Line Trail Steering Committee, allocated development funds, hired a consultant, created a site plan, successfully negotiated an agreement with Eversource Energy to use a 2.3 mile section of the trail in Portland, and obtained a $686,000 Recreational Trails Grant from the State of Connecticut in early 2016.
+The actual construction work, by Dichello Construction of Farmington, began with a ground-breaking ceremony on October 28, 2017.

 The map below shows the original route of the Air Line railroad line as it ran from East Hampton to Portland before crossing the river to Middletown.
 This is the portion of the trail that Portland and East Hampton are now trying to develop as a multi-use trail that would connect to the already developed sections that run from East Hampton to Putnam in northeastern Connecticut near the Massachusetts border.